cgbuen/deb-moov/README.md

 ## Prerequisites

-- Have a `~/workspace` directory with your legacy projects
-- Install this repo in that same `~/workspace` directory
 - Install and run Docker Desktop for MacOS
 - Run `docker build -t debian .` for this repo
 - If your legacy project uses MoovJS, make sure you run `npm i` for it before